 In a lower-limit [cash] game $1 per pot is often the standard.
 That being said, as the size of the pot grows ideally so should the tip.
 I’ve received $100 for a $2,000 pot, $1 for a $7,000 pot, and $20 for a $20 pot.
 It goes without saying that all tips are appreciated as a dealer.

 Poker Power note: In a tournament it’s courteous to tip 5% to 10% of what you win at the end.
 The higher-stakes the game is, the lower the tip as a percent of what you win.

 PP: About what percent of players you deal to are women?
 How are they treated at the table?

 On average I’d guess anywhere from 5% to 10% of the players are female.
 They are generally more respected at the table, I always notice the male players trying to converse with and being nice to the female players, even soft-playing them in heads up scenarios (betting less aggressively.)
 Females against females at the table is a whole different story.

 PP: Are you planning on teaching Lucy (your baby) poker when she gets older?

 CG: I think I’ve already introduced her.
 She loves playing with the chips and cards and seems to have a knack for counting.
 Her father is also a poker dealer, and my dad is a player.
 Seems to be in the blood.

 PP: What do you wish was different about poker?

 CG: I wish the shuffle machines worked more efficiently and that small cards rooms were still around.

-If you’re interested in learning more about poker, you can sign up for free poker lessons taught by our amiable and experienced teaching staff.
-See you there!
+If you’re interested in learning more about the power of poker, you can sign up for free poker lessons taught by our amiable and experienced teaching staff.
+See you there.